 Whether buying life insurance for yourself, or for someone else (keep reading for more info about that), this site does all the shopping around for you, and provides you quotes —> Policygenius.com.

 Shop around for different options.
 Compare policy to policy and company to company.
 Look for those insurance companies with a high financial strength rating such as A or better which reflects superior or very strong financial strength, operating performance, ability to meet financial obligations, and more.

 If you only want life insurance for a specified period of your life, term policies will be up your alley.
 Term life insurance typically goes for 20 to 30-year periods in which the insurer will have to decide if they wish to renew the policy or let it expire.
 You would want to know exactly how much you need right when you buy it.

 The other option is a permanent life insurance policy.
 What makes this plan appealing is that it is coverage over the course of your entire life.
 Not only that, this policy has a second component that allows you to gain cash with it, almost like a savings account.
 It allows you to take something called a policy loan against your cash value, or the saved money from premium payments.

 Term policies are your cheaper option to go with.
 They also allow the option to switch to a permanent life insurance if you decide later on.

-Life insurance is not something you want to cheap out on.
-It is protecting you and your family in case of sudden death.
-So find ways in your current budget to allocate a bit more money towards your life insurance policy.
+Remember that life insurance is not something you want to cheap out on.
+It’s what will protect you and your family in case of sudden death.
+So, instead of going with no policy, shop around to find out what you can get and then find ways in your current budget to allocate a bit more money towards your life insurance policy.